 One Comment

-1. Colorado Kathy says:
+1. blank Colorado Kathy says:

 Having cared for my Mother during her Alzheimer's walk to the end, it was very evident to me that stress was a trigger for her Alz days.
 By reducing stress in her life, removing inflammatory foods from her diet (processed foods, sugars, bad oils, etc.), and seeing to it that she got plenty of exercise, we were able to manage the Alzheimer's and really enjoy our time together.
 Towards the end of life, when pain and panic took over, the stress became unbearable for her.
 Hospice prescribed morphine and Ativan, which did not help her pain and panic, and left her in a vegetative state.
 At that point, in desperation, I started giving her a medical marijuana tincture under her tongue, which completely removed the pain, the panic, and the resulting stress, and allowed me to take her off the pharmaceutical drugs.
 She lived another eight months, quite comfortably, relatively stress free and remarkably lucid for an Alzheimer's patient.
 Yes, stress was most definitely a trigger, and managing the stress was the greatest antidote.
 Thank you for your continued research into Alzheimer's, your reports are very valuable.